appelgriebsch/silverblue-postinstall_upgrade/README.md

 rpm-ostree install mozilla-openh264 gstreamer1-plugin-openh264
 ```

-However, `mozilla-openh264` may give a bad performance some times, depending on the setup.
+It is important to note that `mozilla-openh264` may give a bad performance, depending on the setup.
 As an alternative, [u/DelusionalSocialist](https://www.reddit.com/user/DelusionalSocialist/), suggested to use `ffmpeg-libs` which can solve the problem. `ffmpeg-libs` comes from the nonfree repo and can be installed with `rpm-ostree`.

 ### GStreamer